snowplow/documentation/docs/collecting-data/collecting-from-own-applications/python-tracker/subject/index.md

 ### `set_timezone`

 This method lets you pass a user's timezone into Snowplow.
-The timezone should be a string.
+The timezone should be a [IANA TZ identifier](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) string.

 ```python
 s.set_timezone("Europe/London")